centreon/centreon-archived/doc/en/api/clapi/objects/nagios_cfg.rst

 ---------------

 If you want to add new broker module without removing existing modules, use the **ADDBROKERMODULE**::
-  [root@centreon ~]# ./centreon -u admin -p centreon -o NAGIOSCFG -a addbrokermodule -v "Nagios cfg for poller test;/usr/lib64/centreon-engine/externalcmd.so"
+  $ ./centreon -u admin -p centreon -o NAGIOSCFG -a addbrokermodule -v "Nagios cfg for poller test;/usr/lib64/centreon-engine/externalcmd.so"

 Arguments are composed of the following columns: